New Speed Cameras in NZ 2026: Complete Guide to the NZTA Expansion

 Fines and Penalties

-Exceeding the speed limit at any camera site, including the new average speed cameras, will result in an infringement notice.
+Exceeding the speed limit at any camera site, including the new average speed cameras, results in an infringement notice.
 Fines range from $30 for minor infringements to $630 for more serious offences.
-Note that camera-detected fines do not carry demerit points.
+Camera-detected fines don't carry demerit points.

 See our full breakdown of speed camera fines in New Zealand for the complete fee schedule.